Akashic101/eleventy-plugin-umami/README.md

 # eleventy-plugin-umami

-Get the stats of your selfhosted [umami](https://umami.is/)-instance and use them in your [11ty](https://www.11ty.dev/)-project using this plugin
+Get the stats of your selfhosted [umami](https://umami.is/)-instance and use them in your [11ty](https://www.11ty.dev/)-project using this plugin.
+You can find the page of the npm-package here: https://www.npmjs.com/package/eleventy-plugin-umami

 ## How to use